n00mkrad/text2image-gui/DreamBooth.md

 ## Training

+### Preparing Your Dataset

+* Use 4-20 images for training.
+More images are not necessarily better. **Quality over quantity!** 5 hand-picked, manually cropped images can be better than 200 bulk-downloaded images that were automatically cropped/padded.
+* Resize images to 512px on the longer side, then pad them to fill 512x512.
+* Use images that represent your character/object in different (optimally somewhat neutral) poses/scenarios.
+Variation helps (e.g. if all your images have a blank white background, it will be harder for your model to generate a different background).
+Avoid low-quality images, messy images where the subject is not clear, and unusual poses.
+Overall, you need to **find a sweet spot between variety and uniformity**.

 ### Settings

 - **Base Model:** Set the model you want to use as a "template".
 Your new object/character will be added into it.